kuznia-rdzeni/coreblocks/docs/shared_structs/ROB.md

 ### Mark entry as done

-Ready when:
-- *implementation defined*

 Input:
 - `position` - position in the ROB which should be marked as done
-- `start` - signal to start operation

 Output:
 - *null*